smaswin21/smaswin21/README.md

 # 💫 About Me:

-⚡ I’m a college student, passionate about AI, and Data Science.
-I’m always up for learning and would like to explore and work on projects which benefits our society and connects people.
-I like python and now exploring C, Cloud and Databases.
+I’m an enthusiastic and hard-working computer science student with deep passion for machine learning, generative AI, and robotics.
+I’m always curious for learning new concepts and would like to explore and work on projects.
+I have worked with python and now I’m exploring C, Cloud Services and Database Design.

 ## 🌐 Socials: